Best Optics For 300 Blackout – Reviews and Buying Guides w/FAQs

 Is the magnification fixed?

-You get base magnification of 3x and maximum of 14x.
+You get a base magnification of 3x and a maximum of 14x.
 If this seems low to you, ATN also sells the same sight with 5x base magnification and 20x maximum magnification.
 The downside of the maximum magnification is the lower field of view.
-But if you require more magnification, by all means go for the 5-20x.
+But if you require more magnification, by all means, go for the 5-20x.

-While this sight suffers from bi-polar disorder and can work overtime for both day and night, this is not the best for day time usage.
-I know, it’s excellent performing in both time, but if you are looking for a dedicated optic for 300 AAC, and you only shoot during the day, why not get a riflescope?
+While this sight suffers from bipolar disorder and can work overtime for both day and night, this is not the best for daytime usage.
+I know, it’s excellent performing at both times, but if you are looking for a dedicated optic for 300 AAC, and you only shoot during the day, why not get a riflescope?

 Does this come with a mount?

 I’m glad you asked.
-ATN actually adds a quick detach mount to the package for free.
+ATN adds a quick detach mount to the package for free.
 Yeah, the same one that costs 100$, they include that with their X-Sight 4K Pro for free.
-As if the scope it self wasn’t a good enough deal already.
+As if the scope itself wasn’t a good enough deal already.

 3. EOTECH XPS2-300 Blk Holographic Weapon Sight

-Earlier I mentioned, 300 Blackout can be used by Service Rifles as well.
-And we all know service rifles mostly uses fixed magnification sights, ACOG, and red dot optics.
-While you definitely can use a riflescope on them, but most doesn’t do that.
+Earlier I mentioned, that 300 Blackout can be used by Service Rifles as well.
+And we all know service rifles mostly use fixed magnification sights, ACOG, and red dot optics.
+While you definitely can use a riflescope on them, most don’t do that.
 Now we have the burning question of what’s the best sight for 300 Blackout?

 The sight is made out of aluminum.
 It’s durable, rugged, lightweight, and long-lasting.
-On top of that, EOTECH also offers a good number of warranty with almost no questions asked return and replacement service.
-When it comes to the build quality alone, the Eotech is much better than holographic sight you will find in the similar price-range.
+On top of that, EOTech also offers a good number of warranties with almost no questions asked for return and replacement services.
+When it comes to the build quality alone, the Eotech is much better than the holographic sight you will find in a similar price range.

-The sight features a fully multi-coated lens with 68 MOA ring and 1 MOA reticle.
+The optic features a fully multi-coated lens with a 68 MOA ring and 1 MOA reticle.
 The optic also has a custom 300 BLK laser etching on the hood.
 Ballistic drop reticle allows you to zero subsonic or supersonic .300 blackout rounds.
 You can zero them in the same reticle pattern.
-For those who were longing for this, your prayers has been answered.
+For those who were longing for this, your prayers have been answered.

 What is the warranty limit on this?

-Eotech HWS prestige warranty comes with 10 year limited warranty.
+EOTech HWS prestige warranty comes with a 10-year limited warranty.
 In this warranty period, if your sight suffers from any internal problems, they will either repair it for you or outright replace it for you.
 Don’t worry, Eotech has a good reputation in customer service.

 Is this sight good for hunting?

-Yes, it’s actually really good for short-range hunting.
-As this optic is highly accurate and .300 Blackout shines in the short-range shooting, you will not miss a single prey in the short-range area.
-Even if you are hunting for whitetail or similar size animals, it’s a good sight for that.
+Yes, it’s good for short-range hunting.
+As this optic is highly accurate and .300 Blackout shines in short-range shooting, you will not miss a single prey in the short-range area.
+Even if you are hunting for whitetail or similar-sized animals, it’s a good sight for that.

 Can you adjust the brightness of this?

-Yes, you can adjust the brightness of the reticle to make it brighter or dimer.
+Yes, you can adjust the brightness of the reticle to make it brighter or dimmer.
 While it’s still not capable of doing night vision stuff, it’s better than nothing.

 4. Aimpoint PRO Red Dot Reflex Sight w/QRP2 Mount

 Aimpoint Pro is another excellent 300 blackout sight.
 It’s one of the better ones out there.
 The job of a red dot is fairly simple.
-It supposed to be accurate, help you lock in target faster and help you focus on the target better than iron sight.
-Aimpoint Pro does all of these things with a classy manner.
+It is supposed to be accurate, help you lock in the target faster, and help you focus on the target better than iron sight.
+Aimpoint Pro does all of these things in a classy manner.

 The sight itself is made out of aluminum.
 Very durable and lightweight.
-Housing has no visible issues neither does the anodization.
-This optic is shockproof, waterproof, and fog proof.
+Housing has no visible issues, and neither does the anodization.
+This optic is shockproof, waterproof, and fogproof.
 There is no chance of seeing any internal or external fogging on this sight.

 The lens of the optic is fully multi-coated as well.
 You will have a fun time hunting or target practicing with this sight.
 As this is a red dot, naturally the red dot here is illuminated.
 The size of the sight here is 2MOA.
 Not too small and not too big.
 It’s not distracting at all either.
 The red dot illuminates according to your needs.
 You can control the brightness of the red dot.